-- Working Presentation-4-Hers must develop an ongoing, working presentation on 4-H related projects that can be visibly presented from start to finish.
+4-Hers must develop an ongoing, working presentation on 4-H related projects that can be visibly presented from start to finish.
 Must attract fairgoers to learn more about the subject they are presenting.
-Must prepare own posters and directions (no commercial kits or signs) including club name and town, to help explain the subject.
-Should have examples on display, provide fairgoers a chance to try their hand at the project, and provide handouts of instructions about where to send for information when appropriate.
+Must prepare own posters and directions (no commercial kits or signs) include club name and information to help explain the subject.
+Should have examples on display, provide fairgoers a chance to try their hand at the project, and provide handouts of instructions or where to send for information when appropriate.
 Participants must provide supplies needed for presentation.
-A Working Presentation may be done in the CCE 4-H Building or in the Poultry Building (if it is animal related).
+A Working Presentation may be done in the CCE 4-H Building or in the Poultry/Ag 2000 Buildings (if it is animal related).
 Youth must sign up for a presentation on the pre-entry sheet with the date and time of their presentation.
 One hour long shift.
+Advanced entry due by August 2nd.
+Award - \$12.00.

+Note: Animal presentations in the Poultry/Ag 2000 building willonly be at 1pm and 4pm daily.

+1127-- Group Action Presentation

-Advanced entry due by August 1st.
-Award \$12.00.
-Animal presentations in the poultry building will only be at 1pm and 4pm daily.
-There is a special focus on working demonstrations for Friday, August 31st, Youth in Action" Day in the CCE Building; so please consider taking a timeslot on that day, an additional premium is awarded on this day! - 1127 Group Action Presentation-Consisting of at least three youth and one supervising adult or teen leader with at least two youth participants in the booth at all times.
+Consisting of at least three youth and one supervising adult or teen leader with at least two youth participants in the booth at all times.
 Same requirements and expectations as class 1126.
 One hour long shift.
-Advanced entries required by August 1st.
+Advanced entries required by August 2nd.
 Individuals and groups must note date and time of their presentation on pre-entry form.
+Award - \$18.00

+1128-- Toy Agriculture Exhibit

-All presenters must check in with Extension staff on duty in the fair building before presenting.
-Award \$18.00 There is a special focus on working demonstrations for Friday, August 31st in the CCE Building; so please consider taking a timeslot on that day, a bonus premium will be awarded to participants on this day! - 1128 Toy Agriculture Exhibit- A participant will be allotted one 21⁄2 foot x 8 foot table to display his/her toy implement/agriculture (not limited to implements) collection in the CCE Building at the Fonda Fairgrounds.
+A participant will be allotted one 21⁄2 foot x 8 foot table to display his/her toy implement/agriculture (not limited to implements) collection in the CCE Building at the Fonda Fairgrounds.
 Exhibits will be protected with chicken wire.
-Pre-register to participate by August 1st on the pre-entry form.
-Exhibits must be in place by 4pm, Monday, August 27th.
+Pre-register to participate by August 2nd on the pre-entry form.
+Exhibits must be in place by 4pm, Monday, August 30th.
 Award - \$10.00